wls503pl/hardhat_proj/html_fundme_fcc/frontEnd_fundMe.md

 ### ⚠️ Issue 3: MetaMask Network Configuration Error

-**Problem:** MetaMask cannot connect to the Hardhat node.
+**Problem:** MetaMask cannot connect to the specified network.

 **Checklist:**

+-   Is the network correctly selected in MetaMask?
--   Is the RPC URL correct: `http://127.0.0.1:8545`?
+-   Is the RPC URL correct for Sepolia?
--   Is the Chain ID set to 31337?
+-   Is the Chain ID correct (11155111 for Sepolia)?

--   Is the Hardhat node running?
--   The network symbol can be any name, but ETH is recommended
+### ⚠️ Issue 4: Transaction Fails with "Only Owner" Error

+**Error Message:** Transaction reverts with access control error.

+**Cause:** Only the contract owner can call certain functions like `withdraw()`.

+**Solution:** Use the account that deployed the contract to call withdraw.

 ## Project Accomplishments Summary

 ✅ Complete smart contract deployment setup
-✅ MetaMask network configuration
-✅ Frontend wallet connection functionality
+✅ MetaMask wallet connection functionality
-✅ Transaction signing and sending
+✅ Frontend transaction signing and sending
 ✅ Transaction confirmation waiting mechanism
+✅ Balance query functionality
+✅ Withdraw functionality with owner verification
+✅ User-input ETH amount selection
 ✅ Error handling and logging
+✅ Sepolia testnet support
-✅ Local testing environment
+✅ Production-ready testing environment

-## Future Improvement Directions

--   Add real-time balance display
--   Implement withdraw() functionality
--   Build getBalance query interface
--   Add transaction history tracking
--   Upgrade to React framework for improved UI
--   Deploy to test networks (e.g., Sepolia)
--   Final deployment to mainnet